15 of the Most Parkinson’s-Friendly Gifts You Can Buy!

 Another Parkinson’s-friendly gift is a subscription to a streaming service, such as Amazon Prime, Netflix, Disney+, and Hulu.

-Alternatively, you can also opt for an Amazon gift card or gift certificate if you don’t want to risk getting your loved one something they may not like.
+Alternatively, you can also opt for a gift card or gift certificate if you don’t want to risk getting your loved one something they may not like.

 FAQs